Home Biographies History Timelines Maps Documents Letters Family Tree Misc. EMAIL ME

 [6] Nathanial COULTER, brother of Andrew Coulter who had a daughter, Mary Coulter, although his wife’s name is at present unknown.

-[8] Rev Patrick SIMPSON Rev. Patrick SIMPSON (NOTE: I am operating on hunches for this connection) was the second named Presbyterian Minister in the Dundalk Presbyterian Church (which was founded in 1560 and is one of the oldest non-conforming churches Ireland).
+• SOURCE: Tempests Annual 1909 p.33 Dundalk Presbyterian Church.
+By W. M. Patteson.
+[NOTE: There are errors in this article.
+It was copied from John D'Alton and J.R.
+O'Flanagan, The History of Dundalk and its Environs.
+(Dundalk and Dublin, 1864), pp 310-11].
+THE Dundalk Presbyterian Church was first organised in the year 1560 and among one of the oldest non-conforming congregations in Ireland. … [the third minister] was the Rev. Patrick Simpson, who held a high position in the Church.
 He was allied to the M'Neill family.
-It is recorded in local history that two brothers, Archibald and Malcolm M'Neill, officers in the army, landed at Dundalk in 1688, fought in the great battle of Ballymascanlon and succeeded in taking the castle formerly occupied by the Scanlons—a Celtic family, who were afterwards driven into exile.
-Soon after their settlement they brought over from the Island of Islay two Presbyterian Ministers, the Rev. Patrick SIMPSON and the Rev. Mr. Drummond, one of them to minister at Dundalk and the other at Scanlon Castle, near which a Presbyterian church had been built on the ancient site of which the present church of the Protestant Episcopal Communion now stands.
-The Minister's house and farm then occupied the site of the present residence of the MacNeill family, Mountpleasant.
+It is recorded in local history that two brothers, Archibald and Malcolm M'Neill, officers in the army, landed at Dundalk in 1688, and fought in the great battle of Ballymascanlon [The McNeale brothers leased Ballymascanlan in 1693.
+The 1688 date is erroneous.
+There is no record anywhere of a battle at Ballymascanlan.
+The castle was burned by Phelim O’Neill as he retreated from Dundalk in 1642, it was never rebuilt.] and succeeded in taking the castle formerly occupied by the Scanlons [The Scanlons do not appear in any list of inhabitants of the area, it is definitely not a Co Louth name.] —a Celtic family, who were afterwards driven into exile.
+Soon after their settlement they brought over from the Island of Islay two Presbyterian Ministers, the Rev. Patrick Simpson and the Rev. Mr. Drummond, one of them to minister at Dundalk and other at Scanlon Castle, near which a Presbyterian church had been built on the ancient site of which the present church of the Protestant Episcopal Communion stands.
+[Revd Robert Drummond (abt 1738-1778) is obviously too young to have come to Ballymascanlan at the same time as Revd Patrick Simpson.
+He actually succeeded Simpson in Ballymascanlan.
+He died in 1778, aged 38 (another source says he died 78, but the research of Peter Crews, email 2012 March 21 is convincing, although since he was baptised in 1738, he may nave been closer to 40 years old).
+For his tombstone inscription see CLAHJ, vol. 17, no. 4, (1972), p.
+218] The Minister's house and farm then occupied the site of the present residence of the MacNeill family, Mountpleasant.
 Archibald MacNeill gave £100—a large sum in those days—towards the building of the old Presbyterian church in Linenhall Street.
-Mr. SIMPSON died in 1760, at the age of 99 years, and was succeeded by the Rev. Mr. Drummond, who also died in Dundalk in 1778, aged 38 years.
-His remains lie alongside those of his predecessors in the family burial ground of the MacNeills.
-SOURCE: Tempest’s Jubilee Annual 1909.
+Mr. Simpson died in 1760 [actually 1780], at the age of 99 years, and was succeeded by the Rev. Drummond, who also died in Dundalk in 1778, aged 38 years.
+His remains lie alongside those of his predecessors in the family burial ground the MacNeills.

 • Gravemarker: SIMPSON.
 This Burying Place Erected/by Margaret Simson widow/to the Memory of the Late/Rev PATRICK SIMPSON/Dissenting Minister of/Dundalk who departed this/Life October the 5th 1780 aged/99 years.
 SOURCE: http://www.faughart.com/inscriptions-page22352.html